-In researching retirement planning we found that the vast majority of retirement information that is published is about financial planning.
+In researching retirement lifestyles we found that the vast majority of retirement information that is published is about financial planning.
 Whilst financial planning is an important subject, it can be a bit boring, and there’s lots more to having a satisfying and rewarding retirement.
-So, this retirement planning blog was born.
+So, this retirement lifestyle blog was born.

 We – Rowan Rafferty and Jan Wild – are Australian baby boomers, who wanted to explore new horizons whilst re-wiring towards a fulfilling retirement.

-We wanted to provide you with useful retirement information and to create a community which will enthuse you.
+We want to provide you with useful retirement information and to create a community which will enthuse you.
 We hope you will have some fun, explore possibilities, expand horizons, wonder “what if”, and share your experiences and ideas within our community.
-At the same time, we wanted to share some of our thoughts and talk about things that we and our friends have found important to consider and discuss.
+At the same time, we want to share some of our thoughts, and talk about things that we and our friends have found important to consider and discuss.

-There’s a lots more than money to think about in preparing for retirement.
-Location, relationships, physical health, time management, mental health, a sense of meaning are all considered in the information on this blog.
+Location, relationships, physical health, time management, mental health, a sense of meaning, are all considered in the information on the blog.
 You might be wondering what to do in retirement?
 This blog is designed to help answer that question for you.

 Retirement is a time of great expectation for our generation, unlike many of our parents’ generation.
 No longer does the male of the species typically leave work and then drop dead.
 Many women have had careers that have been satisfying and stimulating.
 Both genders now seek a retirement lifestyle that is fulfilling.
 With our longevity increasing, your retirement is likely to be a longer period of life; all the more important that you should plan carefully for it.
 Our aim is to help you with that planning.